 Resi’s hardware encoders are designed to be powered and run continuously, often for several hours at a time.
-In order to ensure that your encoder is able to run in this manner, your connections to power, the internet, and video signals must all be properly and securely configured before the start of your broadcast.
+To ensure that your encoder is able to run for long periods of time, your connections to power, the internet, and video signals must all be properly and securely configured before your broadcast begins.

 Power Sequence for Encoders